juanf-0gravity/SUDOKU/README.md

    ```

 Notes:
-- On first run, a classifier file will be created (can take a few minutes).
-Subsequent runs are instant.
+- On first run, the recognition model file will be created.
+This can take a few minutes.
+Later runs are much faster.
-- You can choose the recognition backend in `Run.py` by setting `modeltype` to "KNN" (default) or "CNN".
+- You can switch between KNN and CNN recognition in `Run.py` via `modeltype`.

-## Usage
+## Using the app

-- Launch the app and select a photo containing a Sudoku-like grid.
+- Open the app and pick a photo with a clear Sudoku grid.
-- The app will show intermediate processing stages and a parsed grid.
+- Step through the processing stages or skip straight to the parsed grid.
-- Edit any incorrect cells, then click Reveal Solution.
+- Fix any wrong cells, then press Reveal Solution.

-Example screens (local images):
+Screenshots:

 ![Home](Screenshots/1.png)
 ![Stage](Screenshots/4.png)
 ![Parsed](Screenshots/18.png)
 ![Solved](Screenshots/19.png)

-## How it works
+## How it works (short version)

-- Preprocess image, detect the largest grid-like region, and warp it to a flat view.
+- Finds and flattens the grid area from the photo.
-- Slice the grid into 81 cells, clean and normalize each cell.
+- Splits the grid into 81 cells and cleans each cell image.
-- Recognize digits using a configurable model (KNN or CNN trained on handwritten digits).
+- Recognizes digits with either a KNN classifier or a small CNN.
-- Solve the grid and render the result back onto the canvas.
+- Solves the puzzle and draws the result on the canvas.

-## Development
+## Structure

-- Primary entry point: `Run.py`
+- Entry point: `Run.py`
-- Main UI and flow: `MainUI.py`
+- UI: `MainUI.py`
-- Vision pipeline: `BoardExtractor.py`, `RecognizeAndConstructBoard.py`
+- Vision: `BoardExtractor.py`, `RecognizeAndConstructBoard.py`
-- Recognition backends: `KNN.py`, `CNN.py`
+- Recognition: `KNN.py`, `CNN.py`
 - Solver: `SudokuSolver.py`

 ## License

-This project is released under CC0 1.0 Universal.
-See `LICENSE`.
+CC0 1.0 Universal (see `LICENSE`).